dobots/scenario_runner/bt_demo/README.md

 2) Call PrintTarget.
 The input "target" will be read from the Blackboard entry "GoalPosition".

 3) Use the built-in action SetBlackboard to write the key "OtherGoal".
-A conversion from string to Position2D will be done under the hood.
+Conversion from string to Position2D will be done under the hood.

 4) Call PrintTarget.
 The input "goal" will be read from the Blackboard entry "OtherGoal"."

 Quoted from: [https://github.com/BehaviorTree/BehaviorTree.CPP/blob/master/examples/t03_generic_ports.cpp](https://github.com/BehaviorTree/BehaviorTree.CPP/blob/master/examples/t03_generic_ports.cpp)

->**Notice that there is a built-in action SetBlackboard which enables to modify its values and keys directly.**
+>**Notice that there is a built-in action SetBlackboard which enables modification of its values and keys directly.**

 # Tutorial 4: sequences

 This tutorial explains the difference between a sequence node and a reactive sequence node.

-I would reccomend reading through the official tutorial: https://www.behaviortree.dev/tutorial_04_sequence/
+I would recommend reading through the official tutorial: https://www.behaviortree.dev/tutorial_04_sequence/

-We will not replicate this tutorial, because it has multiple bugs, dependencies and fixing them would be time consuming.
+We will not replicate this tutorial, because it has multiple bugs, and dependencies and fixing them would be time-consuming.

-Instead we will modify the first tutorial to show the effect of using reactive nodes.
+Instead, we will modify the first tutorial to show the effect of using reactive nodes.

 1. Copy the file t01.xml file and rename it to t04.xml.
 Open this file and modify this xml based on the tutorial to include a reactive sequence node:
 ```